kbase/cdm-jupyterhub/docs/minio_guide.md

     ```bash
     mc alias set cdm-minio http://localhost:9002
     ```
     It will prompt you to enter the access key and secret key.
-Please contact the KBase System Admin team for the access key and secret key.
+Please refer to the [developer guidance](dev_guide.md#readwrite-minio-username-and-password) for instructions on obtaining MinIO access key and secret key.

-2. Verify the configuration and connection:
+3. Verify the configuration and connection:

     ```bash
     mc ls cdm-minio